-· Dundas Rotary Club: The Dundas Rotary Club supports projects that better the surrounding community including the Desjardins Eco Park, the Creekside Parkette (About us, n.d.).
-Their history in Dundas and continual support of the community suggests that they may support the ongoing development of Spencer Creek Trail.
+Dundas Rotary Club: The Dundas Rotary Club supports projects that better the surrounding community including the eastern portion of the Spencer Creek Trail, and the Creekside Parkette (About us, n.d.).
+Their history in Dundas and continual support of the community suggests that they may support the ongoing development of the Spencer Creek Trail.